Code-Institute-Submissions/Podcast_Collective/README.md

 Including:
 * My dear friends and family for their help with the testing of the project.
-* My girlfriend for her patience shown whist I was working to the project completed.
+* My girlfriend for her patience shown whilst I was working to the project completed.
 * My course mentor for his excellent guidance and feedback.